 The answer is YES!
 Elevated blood glucose is a LATE sign of Type 2 diabetes.
 In fact, when your diabetes has advanced to the point when your blood glucose levels are elevated, you have already sustained significant damage.
-It has been estimated that at the diagnosis of pre-diabetes, as much as 50% of beta cell destruction has already occurred.
-And, at diagnosis of Type 2, as much as 80% destruction has already occurred.
-So, when did diabetes really start, at diagnosis, or 10-15 years earlier?
+It has been estimated that at the diagnosis of pre-diabetes, as much as 50% of beta cell function has already been lost.
+And, at diagnosis of Type 2, as much as 80%.
+So, when did diabetes REALLY start, at diagnosis, or 10-15 years earlier?
 I think we all know the answer to that question.
-Any physician can attest to the fact that by the time a diagnosis of Type 2 diabetes is made, the patient is often in severe metabolic dysfunction, often with many of the elements of metabolic syndrome already present (insulin resistance, abdominal obesity, hypertension and dyslipidemia).
+Any physician can attest to the fact that by the time a diagnosis of Type 2 diabetes is made, the patient often has severe metabolic dysfunction, often with many of the elements of metabolic syndrome already present (insulin resistance, abdominal obesity, hypertension and dyslipidemia).

 This is so important to understand.
 It is the very reason that if we have ANY risk factors for Type 2 (family history, overweight, belly fat despite being normal weight, high blood pressure, low HDL cholesterol, high triglycerides, PCOS, gestational diabetes, age/race/gender) that we must live a lifestyle AS IF we ALREADY have diabetes, because, given the right test, it would be revealed that we already do!

 Please give this important book your consideration.
 Click for more info.